3rdIteration/bip39-solver-gpu-official/README.md

 After each batch the solver prints how many candidate mnemonics have been tested and the overall percentage completed so you can monitor progress.
+It also reports the start time and the exact time a matching mnemonic is found.

 ```
 python solver.py --mnemonic "abandon ability * about above absent * * * * * *" \